-5.3.5 Drug trade names and manufacturers
+5.3.6 Drug trade names and manufacturers

-For all drug index terms, any trade names mentioned in the article are indexed in a separate drug trade names field.
+Any trade names mentioned for any of the drugs used in an original study are indexed in a separate drug trade names field.
 Both 'true' trade names (registered trademarks) and laboratory codes can be indexed in this way.